isomerpages/nparks-lbtl/_chinese-garden-programmes/Ficus Lawn Stage Programmes.md

 <p>📅 26 and 27 September 2026
 <br>📍Ficus Lawn, Chinese&nbsp;Garden
 <br>⏰ 8pm (26 Sep) and 7pm (27 Sep)</p>
-<p>Settle in on the Ficus Lawn for two family-friendly screenings.
-In Migration,
+<p>Settle in on the Ficus Lawn for two family-friendly screenings!</p>
-a family of ducks embarks on a hilarious and chaotic adventure when the overprotective dad finally agrees to take the family on a holiday — with unexpected detours and new friends along the way.
-Then in The Wild Robot, follow the remarkable journey of a robot stranded on a wild island, who must adapt to her surroundings and learn what it means to be a mother.
+<p>In <strong>Migration (26 Sep, 8pm)</strong>, a family of ducks embarks
+on a hilarious and chaotic adventure when the overprotective dad finally agrees to take the family on a holiday – with unexpected detours and new friends along the way.</p>
+<p>Then in <strong>The Wild Robot (27 Sep, 7pm)</strong>, follow the remarkable
+journey of a robot stranded on a wild island, who must adapt to her surroundings and learn what it means to be a mother.</p>
-Bring your picnic mat, gather the family, and enjoy the magic of the big screen in the open air.</p>
+<p>Bring your picnic mat, gather the family, and enjoy the magic of the big
+screen in the open air.</p>